Article

 What does 2026 have in store for infrastructure investors?

-Successful deals reported by Inframation over the last 12 months show a boost for transactions in established industries such as maritime and aviation with less mature energy transition sectors down.
+Successful deals reported by Inframation over the last 12 months show a boost for transactions in established industries such as maritime and aviation, with less mature energy transition sectors down.

 Industry-Wide Transport Transactions — Adjusted Deal Count by Sector